Solving Issues Caused by Negative Pressure in a Building

 Have you ever opened a window and then went to close a door in the same room, and the door slammed shut?
 The force behind this jarring phenomenon is called negative pressure.
 Not only does this cause doors to close so abruptly, but it also makes them more difficult and, in some cases, impossible or dangerous to open.
 Negative pressure in buildings, more specifically industrial buildings, can amplify the severity of this force and affect other HVAC-related issues.
 Overcoming this pressure force is vital to maintaining a safe industrial environment and is achievable with the proper equipment.

-Side Effects of Negative Pressure in Industrial Buildings
+What are the Side Effects of Negative Pressure in Industrial Buildings?

 Difficulty Opening and Closing Doors